 Male breasts are regarded as a complex area of the body to perform traditional liposuction, with some describing it as trying to break a “brick of fat” into tiny pieces.
 At Cosmos Clinic Gold Coast, we use Vaser Liposuction in all of our male breast reduction procedures, making it easier to extract fat cells and male breast tissue.
 Our Vaser technology works to change that brick consistency to that of melted butter by separating the fat cells from the fibrous tissue.

 You will be sedated during your gynecomastia procedure.
-Once sedated, your surgeon will inject a saline solution mixed with a local anaesthetic into the treated area, which works to keep you numb and comfortable during the procedure.
-Through a small incision made in the chest, your surgeon will insert the Vaser ultrasound probe, which works to break up the fatty tissue.
-As it’s broken apart, your surgeon will use a cannula to vacuum both fat cells and glandular tissue out of the chest.
+Once sedated, your doctor will inject a saline solution mixed with a local anaesthetic into the treated area, which works to keep you numb and comfortable during the procedure.
+Through a small incision made in the chest, your doctor will insert the Vaser ultrasound probe, which works to break up the fatty tissue.
+As it’s broken apart, your doctor will use a cannula to vacuum both fat cells and glandular tissue out of the chest.
 Some of the saline anaesthetic mix will remain in the body after surgery to numb any post-procedural pain, however, this will be absorbed within a few days.

 Following surgery, neither the removed gland nor fat will ever return.
 It will also be much harder to put fat back on in the chest once your gynecomastia has been treated.